 Prior to establishing Mary’s Center, Maria was a public health nurse at the D.C.
 Department of Health.
 She also worked at the Red Cross, where she directed community education programming and disaster services, and at the Visiting Nurses Association.
 Originally from Colombia, Maria immigrated with her mother at age 13 and attended DC Public Schools.
 Maria obtained her Bachelor of Science in Nursing from Georgetown University and a Master’s in Public Health from the University of California at Berkeley.
-She currently serves on the boards of United Medical Center, the DC Primary Care Association, the Primary Care Coalition of Montgomery County, the Meyer Foundation, and the Washington Area Women's Foundation.
+She currently serves as a board member for the DC Primary Care Association, the Primary Care Coalition of Montgomery County, and the Washington Area Women’s Foundation.
 Maria is the recipient of many awards.

 To contact the Executive Office, please call Shenica Smith, Executive Assistant to the President and CEO, Board Liaison, & Special Projects Coordinator at (202) 847-4247.

 Dr. Elliott holds a Bachelor of Science from Howard University and a Post Baccalaureate degree from Fisk University.
 He attended Howard University College of Medicine and obtained his Doctor of Medicine degree in 2000.
 He completed his residency in the Department of Obstetrics and Gynecology at Georgetown University in 2004 and was named Outstanding Senior Resident in Gynecology.
 Dr. Elliott is Board-certified.
 He is committed to community development, having taught in the Prince George’s County Public Schools and served as director of a mentoring program for at-risk youth early in his career.
 He enjoys family life, music, and travel.
 Prior to rejoining Mary’s Center, Dr. Elliott worked at Providence Hospital in Washington, DC, where he was a Staff Physician and Co-Chair of the Ob/Gyn Department in 2014.
 He also served as an Associate Professor at Howard University Hospital.
 Dr. Elliott was recognized as a Washingtonian Top Doctor in 2016.
 To contact Dr. Elliott, please call Bethale Kidane (Medical Program Operations Manager) at 202-420-7163.